markdeleon01/uppercaseband-nextjs/README.md

 As a matter of interest and passion for JavaScript and music in general, I created a ReactJS web application for my band UPPERCASE.

-This project was bootstrapped with [Vite](https://www.npmjs.com/package/create-vite), and tested with [Vitest](https://vitest.dev/guide/).

 The live site can be found on:

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).